 Our engagement with the community is based on traditional approaches, by going out to the community and giving talks, tabling, health fairs and one-on-ones, combined with our innovative aspects of community engagement such as:

 Vitality617 is a movement committed to advancing community-led wellness and equity across Roxbury, Massachusetts.
 By focusing on the vital elements of everyday life, Vitality617 brings together local organizations, aid, services and resources to serve the most vulnerable members of Roxbury.

 The CARE Trustees Board is an advisory board comprised of community leaders and stakeholders who set our terms of accountability and community-oriented recruitment and engagement frameworks.

 CARE consults help clinical researchers and citizen scientists alike remove barriers to accessing cutting-edge clinical research opportunities through innovative solutions to community engagement, participation and partnership.
-Partners affiliates can submit consultation requests online through the Division of Clinical Research.
+Mass General Brigham affiliates can submit consultation requests online through the Division of Clinical Research.